kikrishn/Blog/_posts/2021-12-31-Tensor-Products.md

 $$

 Elements of $T/Z$ are called tensors, and an element $[v,w] + Z$ is usually denoted by $v \otimes w$.
 The above procedure may be used to verify whether an element, say $v \otimes w$ is nonzero in $T/Z$: it suffices to find a bilinear map $f: V \times W \to X$, where $X$ may be chosen arbitrarily so that $f(v,w) \neq 0$.

+ if f is an arbitrary bilinear function, then the above linear equation will always be satisfied.

+It would be nice if there were a bilinear map g on VxW that was so `generic' that we could regard it itself as an `arbitrary' bilinear map.